email discomfort

 and am afraid that the email icon might key-up the wrong email account.)

-And for me, though I create websites, I struggle with using the internet
+And for me, although I create websites, I struggle with using the internet

-and cannot use every function available to younger people.
+and cannot use every function common to younger people.

 Like handicap ramps, churches need to accommodate those of us